rnowling/rnowling.github.io/_posts/2018-05-21-chemosensory-cnn.md

 Wang, et al.'s paper on [predicting protein secondary structure using deep convolutional neural fields](https://www.nature.com/articles/srep18962) inspired me to give CNNs a try and proved to be a useful guide.
 I decided to start with a single layer 1D convolutional network since that's the easiest to get started with and used the [Keras IMDB CNN example](https://github.com/keras-team/keras/blob/ce4947cbaf380589a63def4cc6eb3e460c41254f/examples/imdb_cnn.py) as a reference.
 My final deep learning model consisted of 3 layers:

-* 1D convolutional layer with 20 filters and a kernel size of 11 amino acids using the ReLU activation function
+* 1D convolutional layer with 16 filters and a kernel size of $$11\times20$$ using the ReLU activation function
 * 1D global max pooling layer
 * Single unit output layer with a sigmoid activation function